SEI-08-Bahrain/u2_homework_express_intro_lab/README.md

 ---
 ## Instructions

 Fork and clone this lab inside of your homework folder.
-Once finished, be sure to create a pull request.
+Make sure to commit and push as you do your work and once finished be sure to create a pull request.

 ## Intro